 - Add the cooked sweet potato and blend or mash together with the dates.

-- Put the remaining ingredients together in a bowl and mix well.
-Add the sweet potato mixture and stir together.
+- Put 50g ground almonds, 80g plain flour, 3 tablespoon cocoa powder into a large mixing bowl and mix well.
+Add 3 tablespoon maple syrup and the sweet potato/date mixture and stir together.